You are here

 Getting Pregnant in Your 40s

-The reality is, it is rare that women in their 40s naturally conceive—women 40-45 have about a 30 percent chance of getting pregnant over a one-year period and women over 45 have less than a 5 percent chance of conceiving naturally.
+The reality is, it is rare that women in their 40s naturally conceive—women 40-45 have about a five percent chance of getting pregnant naturally each month.
 Miscarriage rates are high: a 40-year-old has a 33 percent chance of miscarriage and women over 45 have a miscarriage rate as high as 50 percent or more.

 Fertility Treatment in Your 40s